 The second nock file I bought was a 4″ rat tail file (top file in the photo above).
 This one actually measures 4-1/2″ long and is 1/8″ in diameter.
 This file makes a pretty narrow groove, so it is great for bows using a small diameter string.
 I like it a lot for strings with just a few strands, like one on a lightweight bow or a speed bow with high performance string material.

-The third type of nock file that I bought, and the type that I currently use for most bows, is a chainsaw file (photo above).
+The third type of nock file that I bought, and the type that I currently use for most bows, is a chainsaw file.
 I bought this file at the local Home Depot store.
 It came in a package with the file, handle, and a cutting guide.
 It is the perfect size at 8-1/2″ long and 5/32″ in diameter.
 The cutting area is about 6-1/4″ long.
 One of the best things about a chain saw file is that the teeth are finer than the teeth on a rat tail file, so it removes less material per stroke and cuts slower.
 This makes it much better than a rat tail file for cutting string grooves.
 When straightening the tips, it is easier to control how deep the nocks are getting on each side, which makes it easier to get them cut to the same depth.
 This fine file also leaves a smoother groove that needs very little sanding before the bow is sprayed.

 When I bought this file, it came with a handy-dandy guide plate that helps the file stay on the chainsaw tooth and helps it file the tooth at the correct angle.
 The left photo above shows the bottom of the guide plate, the center shows the top of the plate with the chainsaw tooth angles printed on it, and the right photo shows me measuring the diameter with a caliper.
 If you look closely, you can see it is 5/32″ in diameter.
 Instead of throwing this guide plate away when I opened the package (like I often do for stuff that looks like extra junk), I tried putting it on the file and using it for the nocks on the sides of the limb tip.
 Walla!
 This guide plate is awesome.
 When cutting the string grooves on the sides of the tips, it allows them to be filed to exactly the same depth!
 This really helps for “centering the nocks” when aligning the bow tips.
-For an explanation of this process, make sure to get my free special report “Easy Alignment of Recurve Bows” on the sidebar.
+For an explanation of this process, make sure to get my free special report “Easy Alignment of Recurve Bows” on the sidebar of the homepage.